 ITV’s transformation and continuing development of the Common Platform is recognised as a good example of how DevOps can improve standards and efficiency, and cut costs in large organisations.

 Our ongoing involvement with the Common Platform team, has been mutually beneficial too.
-Our ReadyScale platform design and ITV’s Common Platform have evolved in tandem, and our teams have been able to share experiences and knowledge which we’ve each been able to adapt for our own systems.
+Our own AWS practice and ITV’s have evolved in tandem, and our teams have been able to share experiences and knowledge.